Manage Vault Data Retention Settings

 Actions that do NOT trigger an update:

-- Favoriting a project query in your history
+- Favoriting a vault query in your history

 - Providing feedback (thumbs up/down) in threads or Review cells